resourced/resourced-master/README.md

 ## Configuration

-ResourceD Master requires only 1 environment variable to run.
+ResourceD Master needs to know path to its configuration directory.

-**RESOURCED_MASTER_CONFIG_DIR:** Path to root config directory.
+You can set it via `-c` flag or `RESOURCED_MASTER_CONFIG_DIR` environment variable.

+The `.tar.gz` file provides you with a default config directory.
 In there, you will see the following files:

 * `general.toml` All default settings are defined in `general.toml`.